CodeLevel99/MemeGenerator/README.md

 - taking pictures with your device and using it as a meme!
 - choosing from a wide variety of pictures!
-- runtime error when starting list view activity and click any of the options listed there
+- runtime error when starting list view activity and click any of the options listed there (FIXED - Feb.
+25, 2017)

 ![Alt text](/app/src/main/res/drawable-xxhdpi/gnome_child.png?raw=true "hey")